playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaDependencyInjection.md

 Out of the box, Play provides runtime dependency injection based on [JSR 330](https://jcp.org/en/jsr/detail?id=330).
 Runtime dependency injection is so called because the dependency graph is created, wired and validated at runtime.
 If a dependency cannot be found for a particular component, you won't get an error until you run your application.
 In contrast, Play also supports [[compile time dependency injection|ScalaCompileTimeDependencyInjection]], where errors in the dependency graph are detected and thrown at compile time.

 The default JSR 330 implementation that comes with Play is [Guice](https://github.com/google/guice), but other JSR 330 implementations can be plugged in.
+The [Guice wiki](https://github.com/google/guice/wiki/) is a great resource for learning more about the features of Guice and DI design patterns in general.

 ## Declaring dependencies